AI4EPS/GaMMA/docs/README.md

   - **max_sigma22**: Max phase amplitude residual (in *log* scale)
   - **max_sigma12**: Max covariance term.
 (Usually not used)
   - **oversampling_factor** (default = 10): The initial number of clusters is determined by (Number of picks)/(Number of stations) * (oversampling factor).
+  - **covariance_prior** (default = (5, 5)): covariance prior of time and amplitude residuals.
+Because current code only uses an uniform velocity model, a large covariance prior can be used to avoid splitting one event into multiple events.
+  - **vel** (default = {"p": 6.0, "s": 6.0 / 1.75}): velocity for P and S phases.

 - Synthetic Example